No matter how small you start,

 Today, Brendon is widely considered the world’s leading high performance coach (according to both Success Magazine and Oprah.com).
 He is also one of the most-watched, quoted and followed personal development trainers in history.
 He is a Top 100 Most Followed Public Figure on Facebook and his videos have been viewed more than 100 million times.
 More than 2,000,000 students have completed his online courses and video series.
 For these results, Oprah.com named him “one of the most successful online trainers in history.”

 A #1 New York Times, #1 Wall Street Journal, #1 Amazon and #1 USA Today best-selling author, Brendon’s books include The Motivation Manifesto, The Charge, The Millionaire Messenger and Life’s Golden Ticket.
-His latest book is High Performance Habits: How Extraordinary People Become That Way.
+His latest book, High Performance Habits: How Extraordinary People Become That Way, debuted as a Wall Street Journal Bestseller and Amazon named it in the Top 3 Best Business and Leadership Books of 2017.

-Brendon is a multi-media pioneer.
-He is the star and executive producer of the #1 self-help series on YouTube.
-His podcast, The Charged Life, debuted at #1 on iTunes across all categories in multiple countries, and has remained in the Top 10 in its category for over 100 weeks.
+Brendon is also the star and executive producer of the #1 self-help series on YouTube.
+His podcast, The Charged Life (now The Brendon Show), debuted at #1 on iTunes across all categories in multiple countries, and remained in the Top 10 in its category for over 100 weeks.
 His live webcasts continue to set records and have generated tens of millions of dollars in sales.

 Success Magazine named Brendon “one of the Top 25 Most Influential Leaders in Personal Growth and Achievement” along with Oprah, Joel Osteen, Arianna Huffington, Dave Ramsey, Deepak Chopra, Tony Robbins, and Facebook’s Sheryl Sandberg.
 O, The Oprah Magazine calls Brendon “one of the most influential leaders in the field of personal growth.”
 Larry King named him “one of the world’s most successful motivation and marketing trainers.”

 Recognized as a worldwide authority on both human motivation and business marketing, Brendon is the recipient of the Maharishi Award and sits on the Innovation Board at the XPRIZE Foundation.
-(Bio courtesy of SuperSoul.tv)
+In 2017, he was on the cover of SUCCESS Magazine and also named a member of Super Soul 100, Oprah Winfrey Network’s grouping of the most influential teachers of our time.
+(Bio, in parts, courtesy of SuperSoul.tv)

 25 MOST INFLUENTIAL